connietran-dev/take-home-assignment/README.md

 This is the take home assignment that Collabies will complete before the technical review for [The Collab Lab](https://the-collab-lab.codes/).

 This repo was forked, completed, and sent to a Career Lab mentor in order to conduct a mock technical interview.
+The deployed app can be found here: https://connietran-dev.github.io/take-home-assignment/

 Below were the instructions we received.